OleSkaar/Plunder/Index/Classes/Ranger.md

 Sharpening your scent, you can sense the direction of a type of beast you choose within a day’s travel.
 If you have an item that has been in touch with a particular beast, you can smell that individual.
 The scent lasts as long you concentrate on it.
 When you use this Talent, roll a HD.
 On a 3 or less, you lose the HD.

 ### The Seven Secrets of Herblore
 Craft useful ointments from herbs found in nature.
 When you are in one of these locations, you know where to look for these herbs, using Survival.
 Gain a number of uses of each herb equal to the margin of success.
-The GM may add a difficulty modifier if growth is sparse in the area.

 <!--raw-typst
 #import "@preview/tablem:0.1.0": tablem